evajw/AAR-compatibility/README.md

 ## Run the services

 Now you are ready use the repository!
-1. Open docker application on your device.
+1. Open the docker.desktop application on your device.
+2. Open Visual Studio Code and in the left top corner of your screen open the folder with the git repository in it.
-2. Go to the "docker_compose.yml" file and click on "run all services" at the top of the file.
+3. Go to the "docker_compose.yml" file and click on "run all services" at the top of the file.
-3. Your service will now be running.
+4. Your service will now be running.
 To check this, open a browser and enter: "localhost:3000".

 ## Database